JuliaML/TableDistances.jl/README.md

-Default distances from various packages such as [StringDistances.jl](https://github.com/matthieugomez/StringDistances.jl) are automatically chosen depending on the table schema.
+Default distances from various packages such as [StringDistances.jl](https://github.com/matthieugomez/StringDistances.jl) are automatically chosen depending on the table schema, and weights can be specified for each attribute.

-### Contributors
+### Authors

 - [Júlio Hoffimann](https://github.com/juliohm)
 - [José Augusto](https://github.com/mrr00b00t)